vashV/Where-S-Wally/where-S-Wally/README.md

 # Where-S-Wally?

-Play a 5 level game - looking for Wally.
+Play a 5 level game - Finding Wally.

-Wally is wearing a red and white bobble hat and matching striped shirt.
+Wally is wearing a red and white bobble hat and a matching striped shirt.

 ## How to play-